Displayed Type Theory and Semi-Simplicial Types: Semi-Simplicial and Displayed Coinductive Types

 What this calculation suggests is that the family $\SST\d$ should behave as though defined by computing $\d$ on all of the destructors in the code block above:

+Unfortunately, as we will see this is not actually possible in our theory, but it is a useful intuition.
 In general, the types obtained by iterating $\d$ $\n$-times on $\Z$ and $\S$ will begin by taking a $\n$-fold dependent $\SST$ in a generic augmented simplicial context of $\SST$s of lower dependency.
-This context could be generally inferred from the type of $\n$-fold dependent $\SST$, and we have thus chosen to make those arguments implicit, which would align with the syntactic presentation in the introduction.
+This context can be generally inferred from the type of $\n$-fold dependent $\SST$, and we have thus chosen to make those arguments implicit, which aligns with the syntactic presentation in the introduction.
 In particular, the formula for $\A_\cred{2}$ is given by:

 as opposed to: